-Chapter 1: Certain Infectious and Parasitic Diseases (A00-B99) Guidelines for Assigning Codes From This Chapter
+Chapter 1: Certain Infectious and Parasitic Diseases (A00-B99)

 Chapter 1 of ICD-10-CM includes a long list of infectious and parasitic diseases.
 Everything from cholera and bubonic plague to toxoplasmosis has a home here.
 But as you code, keep in mind that ICD-10-CM may list infections in the chapters for their specific anatomic area instead of in Chapter 1.
 Each time you code, search the index and then confirm your code choice in the tabular list.